ajordaan/water-intake-tracker/readme.md

 * Add tare / recalibration function that is either automated or initiated from client
 * Add water intake tracking and store results in a simple DB
 * Reminders for when water bottle is empty / off scale / water intake not met
+* Client sockets seems a bit wonky.
+Had to disable automatic reconnection for now